 When considering policy changes, researchers should estimate the size of the effects in causal relationships.
-An audit of empirical papers published in the American Economic Review in the

-1980s found that only 30 percent of papers examined effect sizes, and that decreased to 21 percent in the 1990s.
-(Ziliak and McCloskey (2008, Chapter 7.)
+An audit of empirical papers published in the American Economic Review in the 1980s found that only 30 percent of papers examined effect sizes, and that decreased to 21 percent in the 1990s. (see Ziliak and McCloskey, 2008, Chapter 7.)

 Given good knowledge of the causal variables and their expected direction of effects, regression analysis can be used to estimate effect sizes.
-However, one should test the estimated effect sizes against the use of equal weights for out-of-sample predictions.
-In other words, it is commonly found that the most important things in using econometric methods for forecasting are to know what variables are important and the direction of their effects.
+However, the estimated coefficients would be expected to overestimate the effect sizes.
+To assess this, test the estimated effect sizes against the use of equal weights for out-of-sample predictions.
+The most important things in using econometric methods for forecasting are to know what variables are important and the direction of their effects.

 When confidence intervals are needed, use the variability in the accuracy of forecasts from each hypothesis based on out-of-sample data.